Are you a mommy like me who goes bonkers when she sees her kid glued to the video games screen?

 - Socialization and Leadership

-One of the biggest fears that strike you when your child is addict to games is – they will become anti-social.
+One of the biggest fears that strike you when your child is addicted to games is – they will become anti-social.
 You are afraid he may not have friends, and he won’t be able to fit in.
 We believe it is only a stereotype attached to gamers.
-Modern-day gaming is worlds apart from the traditional games.it is interactive, collaborative, and keeps you stuck in for hours!
+Modern-day gaming is worlds apart from traditional games.it is interactive, collaborative, and keeps you stuck in for hours!

 Instead of making them introverts, these games raise the confidence of the children.
 By using strategic methods, players can easily synchronize their schedules.
 If your child is good at a particular game, he/she can speak into the microphone and mobilize people towards a fixed goal.

 You will find him/her shouting excitedly into the mic, encouraging fellows to run or hide.
 If that happens, you don’t need to worry anymore.

 The intensive focus a kid has to maintain while playing video games improves their ability to multi-task.
 A game like Call of Duty demands the player to deal with visual and auditory cues at the same time.
 It may seem frustrating or too hard to handle for a parent.
 But trust me, gamers love it!

 They learn how to respond to the flicking situations around them.
 They try to fathom the tough rocks life throws and devise a strategic plan to get out of it.
 They know how to handle multiple difficulties at once.
 And this, in real life, is the core of productivity.

 People come across various troubles in their domestic and work experiences.
 When they know how to multi-task, they will succeed in recovering from the dark phases.